jfrog/artifactory-gradle-plugin/README.md

             'ALL_PUBLICATIONS'
     )

-    // Optionally, properties to be attached to the published artifacts. setProperties(mapOf(
+    // Optionally, configure properties to be attached to the published artifacts. setProperties(mapOf(
-            'qa.level' to 'basic',
+            'key1' to 'value1',
-            'dev.team' to 'core'
+            'key2' to 'value2'
     ))
     // (default: false) Skip this task for the project (don't include its artifacts when publishing) skip = true